 Go down the street and turn to Rua dos Redondos.
 Here you’ll find the theatre Teatro da Trindade, commissioned by the philanthropist Fernando Augusto Soares.
 When you visit Figueira da Foz, and if the doors of this theatre are open, make sure you enter and admire its interior.

 A few metres down, make a stop at Misericórdia Church, built in the 16th century, during the kingship of D. Manuel I – this church is another place to go to when you visit Figueira da Foz.

 Next, go down the street Rua da Torre Eiffel (I couldn’t find an explanation for this name) and make a stop at Rua de São Pedro where you can admire São Pedro Church, reconstructed after the major earthquake of 1755.

-Apart from these places, lose yourself in the streets and raise your eyes to admire the houses as well as their panels of glazed tiles, azulejos, located above the front door, most of which depicting Catholic saints.
+Apart from these places, lose yourself in the streets and raise your eyes to admire the houses and their panels of glazed tiles, azulejos, located above the front door, most of which depicting Catholic saints.